 This part the kids can help with too!

-Step 3: Add Dye to the Rice
+Step 3: Dye Rice

-Now that you have all of your rice separated into the jars, add one color of food dye to each of your jars.
+Now that you have all of your rice separated into the jars, it’s time to dye the rice with the food coloring.

 Step 4: Add the Rubbing Alcohol